zshi719/2025-Data-24100/README.md

-# 2024-Data-24100
-Software Engineering for Data Science
+# 2024-Data-24100: Software Engineering for Data Science

 ## Course Description

 This course is designed to equip students with the practical skills and theoretical knowledge necessary to excel at the intersection of data science and software engineering.
 Through a hands-on approach, students will delve into the core tools and concepts that form the backbone of this interdisciplinary field, including data modeling, building data pipelines and software development best-practices.
 Emphasis will be placed on real-world applications, enabling students to work on projects that simulate professional scenarios and challenges.
 This course is ideal for those looking to deepen their understanding of how data-focused technologies are developed and deployed.

+## Prerequisites

+This course assumes that you are familiar with the basic concepts of Python programming as you would find in the core data science courses.

+If you are unsure or are looking for a refresher on what is expected, please take a look at this [prerequisite doc](./docs/prequisites.md).

 ## Course Outline